 “At the beginning of the year, the 5th Grade was learning about plastic waste and its impact on the environment,” says Joe McCauley, Principal of Fieldston Lower School.
 “Soon after, some students noticed that our daily snack deliveries were being brought up to the classrooms in plastic bags, so they sprang to action.”
 Leo and a classmate started a petition at Fieldston Lower School, asking the school to consider reusable bags for snack delivery.
 Within days, almost every student had signed on.

-In addition, Genevieve has an eye on rejuvenating existing spaces in the Fieldston Middle School — she’s bringing in a butterfly expert who will establish a butterfly habitat on the Green Roof in May and return in the fall to check on the state of the insects and the plants on which they feed and reproduce.
+In addition, Genevieve has an eye on rejuvenating existing spaces at Fieldston Middle — she’s bringing in a butterfly expert who will establish a butterfly habitat on the Green Roof in May and return in the fall to check on the state of the insects and the plants on which they feed and reproduce.

 As part of its yearlong work, the Environmental Club is enlisting the help of partners across the school to build a collective movement.
 The club’s leaders have reached out to Gus Ornstein in the Athletics Department to discuss alternatives to the plastic drinking cups the department uses during games and worked with Ingrid Sabogal and Jeannie Crowley in the Technology Department to raise awareness of the environmental costs of running projectors overnight.